What is a sabbatical?

 Sabbatical Frequently Asked Questions

-What are the goals of Mike's sabbatical?
+What are the goals of Eric's sabbatical?

+A Sabbatical Leave is a carefully planned period of time in which the Pastor is granted leave away from his/her normal responsibilities in order to spend an extended period of time in rest, renewal and refreshment.
 Sabbatical leave is a time for our pastors to shift gears to rest, disengage, study, reflect and spend time with his/her family to return to ministry refreshed and renewed in body, mind, and spirit.
 Also, it is a time for MCC to examine and to explore new ways to serve, grow, contribute and possibly to lead.

 The sabbatical time has 4 purposes: